 The first heart-pounding installment in the Stormglass adventure series, written by the award-winning Tim Pratt and Andy Deemer.

 I’m also helming a new iPad game, The Stormglass Protocol: Room Escape!, with all of the dark humor, cult movie references, and snark of AsiaObscura.
 Plus elements of 100 Floors, Myst, Lost, and even — oh, do prepare yourself — Poultrygeist: Night of the Chicken Dead.

 You wake up in a strange room, and a cold voice emerges from unseen speakers.
 “Welcome to Vindiqo Research Laboratories,” it says.
 Where are you?
 How did you get here?
 Who is holding you?
 All you know is you need to escape.
 Sixteen locked doors and portals — and the adventure of a lifetime — stand between you and freedom.

 Poultrygeist: Night of the Chicken Dead

 You know, the film company behind masterpieces like The Toxic Avenger, Class of Nuke ‘Em High, and Surf Nazis Must Die.
-At 20, I co-wrote the first spec draft for a film called Tromeo & Juliet.
-At 33, I returned to Troma like a desperate junkie, and produced the shock-musical Poultrygeist: Night of the Chicken Dead.
+Over the years, I co-wrote the first spec draft for Tromeo & Juliet, and later produced the shock-musical Poultrygeist: Night of the Chicken Dead.

 “Genuine sick fun!” – Owen Gleiberman, Entertainment Weekly